In Reality: A New Worldview Just for You

 IF YOU HAVE NOT BEEN SKIMMING TO THIS POINT, you must have seen many examples where your “common sense” notions or “the common narrative” has not held up very well to data-driven scrutiny.
 Now I will take that challenge up a level by presenting evidence and analysis showing that our environment is nowhere near as endangered as the press make it sound.
 If you have been sailing through until now, please fasten your seat belt.

 Are polar bears threatened?
 Not at all, polar bear numbers are up dramatically over the past few decades.
 Much of the increase is due to reduced hunting of the animals, which is now down to about 600–800 bear-hunting permits per year.
+In the last ten years over 6,000 polar bears have been shot and killed by humans, and the populations are doing well.
 Polar bears are not threatened, they are thriving.

 Are our forests being depleted?
 Believe it or not, we have more green acreage now than any time in the last several thousand years.* We do need to promote biodiversity and protect intact ancient forests.
 This are emergencies in a few places, but overall it’s not as bad as the press makes it sound.